ptmt/inter-device-detox/README.md

 ## Getting started

 Since there are just a few small files with the approach that still has to be proven and polished, the recommended way is to vendor these files from `./e2e/inter-device-detox`.
-In case you are willing to help build this library and ready to send pull requests, you can go with the usual way
+In case you are willing to help build this library and ready to send pull requests, you can go with the usual way:

 ```
 yarn add inter-device-detox --dev